ballerina-platform/ballerina-lang/docs/style_guide/definitions.md

       }
   };
   ```
-* For type reference formatting refer to [type reference](#Referencing) section.
+* For type reference formatting refer to [type reference](#referencing-record-or-abstract-object) section.
 ## Record Definition
-* Field definitions should indent relative to the parent record.
+* Field definitions (including Rest field), each should block-indent on their own line.
-* Rest field should indent relative to the parent record.

   ```ballerina
   type Person record {